 To learn more about how Google Nest protects user data, read our FAQs on privacy.

-How are “Works with Nest”, “Works with Hey Google” and “Nest Device Access” different?
+How are “Works with Nest”, “Works with Google Home” and “Nest Device Access” different?

-Works with Nest (WWN) was the original way that approved third-party partners could access and control your Nest products.
+Works with Nest (WWN) was the original way that third party partners could access and control your Nest products.
 They were fully integrated with a Nest product and could check and change its status.
-Existing Works with Nest connections will continue to work for those users who have a non-migrated Nest Account in the Nest app.

-Works with Hey Google (WWHG) enables Google Assistant to control all your connected products.
-You can use Google Assistant to create Assistant Routines in the Home or Assistant apps.
+Works with Google Home (WWGH), formerly Works with Hey Google, enables the Google Assistant to control all your connected devices.
+You can use the Google Assistant to create Assistant Routines in the Home or Assistant apps.
+We’ve announced two new aspects of WWGH specifically for the products in your home: Device Access and Home Routines.

 Device Access allows partners to integrate Google Nest devices into their smart home ecosystem.
 With Device Access, third-party partners can directly access and control your Nest products, only after they pass our use case review and an annual security assessment from one of our authorised testers.
 For example, if you have a security system that offers a Device Access integration, you’ll be able to view and control your Nest camera and other products directly from your security provider’s app.
 Each year, they’ll be required to update their security assessment to validate that they continue to meet the security requirements.